2 men arrested for stealing $26,000 worth of baby formula from metro Atlanta grocery stores - NewsBreak

-Two Cartersville men have been arrested after police say they stole $26,000 worth of baby formula from stores across metro Atlanta.
+Two men were arrested after police say they stole $26,000 worth of baby formula from stores across metro Atlanta.

-On Thursday, the Cherokee County Sheriff’s Office issued a BOLO for a vehicle seen shoplifting baby formula from Publix stores in the area.
+On Thursday, the Cherokee County Sheriff’s Office issued a BOLO for a vehicle spotted shoplifting baby formula from area Publix stores.

-Cartersville police located the vehicle at another Publix on Cherokee Place where they spotted Regulo Sanchez-Romero, Mateo Sanchez-Romero and a 16-year-old holding 12 cans of stolen baby formula as they walked out of the store.
+Cartersville police found the vehicle at another Publix on Cherokee Place. they found Regulo Sanchez-Romero, Mateo Sanchez-Romero and a 16-year-old holding 12 cans of stolen baby formula as they walked out of the store.

 Officers searched the vehicle and recovered 662 cans of formula valued at $26,000.
 Police said all of the formula was stolen from stores around metro Atlanta.